 Everybody knows that real food is the only way to keep yourself healthy and fit.
-But, it is very difficult to forgo highly processed as well as processed food.
+But, it isn’t easy to forgo highly processed as well as processed food.

-Processed food is highly seductive, nutritious junk and very fulfilling to your taste-buds.
-But, it is also true that eating processed food for a long time will have an adverse effect on your health.
+Processed food is highly seductive, nutritious junk, and very fulfilling to your taste-buds.
+But, it is also true that eating processed food for a long time will harm your health.

-According to a research, if you start to consume processed food, your intake of calories will also increase.
-In return, you will gain weight and can lead to many chronic diseases such as diabetes, digestive issues, kidney diseases, heart disease and many more.
+According to research, if you start to consume processed food, your intake of calories will also increase.
+In return, you will gain weight and can lead to many chronic diseases such as diabetes, digestive issues, kidney diseases, heart disease, and many more.